-A prism has a solid shape consisting of two identical ends (such as triangle, square, rectangle, etc.), flat faces or surfaces and identical cross-section across its length.
+A prism has a solid shape consisting of two identical ends (such as triangle, square, rectangle, etc.), flat faces or surfaces and uniform cross-section across its length.
 The cross-section looks like a triangle hence called triangular prism.
 The shape of the prism does not have any curve.
-Therefore, a prism can have cubic, rectangular, pentagonal and other polygon shapes but not the circular shape.
+Therefore, a prism can have square, rectangular, pentagonal and other polygon shapes but not the circular shape.

 Types of Prism